-- The surface allows the painter to create the softest washes, typical of those possible on cold press papers, as well as vibrant colors and textured patterns that are possible on hot press paper or bristol board.
+- The surface allows the painter to create the softest washes – typical of those possible on cold press papers – as well as vibrant colors and textured patterns possible on hot press paper or bristol board.

-- Color can easily be lifted back to white
+- Color is easily lifted back to white.

-- When you are finished, you can present the painting without glass!
+- When you finish your artwork, you can present the painting without glass!

 Tips and Techniques: